 Personally, I thought they were best green to brown color, but if you’re growing them at home why not try some of all?

-If you’re a market gardener, you should be growing shishito peppers in 2018!
+If you’re a market gardener, you should be growing shishito peppers!

 This pepper is hot on the culinary scene, and it’s making its way from big cities into the suburbs and rural farmers markets.
 If they haven’t already, people in your community are sure to come looking for them next year.